matachi/html-to-wordpress/README.md

 It's recommended to use a virtualenv.

-The WordPress plugin [JSON REST API](http://wordpress.org/plugins/json-rest-api/) is also needed for this to work.
+Either the WordPress plugin [JSON REST API](http://wordpress.org/plugins/json-rest-api/) or the modified plugin [JSON API](https://github.com/Achillefs/wp-json-api) (with support for making posts) is also needed for this to work.

 What the program does
 ---------------------